deboralbarros/deboralbarros/README.md

 ### 💻 &nbsp;About Me

 - 🎓 &nbsp; I'm a Computer Engineer
-- 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native, TypeScript and other mobile techonologies
+- 👩‍💻 &nbsp; I work as a Mobile Developer at [Esparta Tecnologia e Inovação](https://esparta.io/), using React Native, TypeScript and other mobile technologies
-- I'm 24 years old
+- 🗓️ &nbsp; I'm 24 years old
-- I'm from Tabatinga - Amazonas, living in Manaus - Amazonas
+- 📍 &nbsp; From Tabatinga - AM, currently living in Manaus - AM

 ### 🛠 &nbsp;Tech Stack